 Your partner might not always feel aroused as much as you are.
-This can instill the idea that you want them only for quenching your urges.
+This can instil the idea that you want them only for quenching your urges.
 Or worse, it makes them think you aren’t satisfied with them.

 Either way, being aroused all the time leads you to seek pleasure outside of your relationship.
 This could be through another partner or watching pornography.
-Excessive pornographic consumption and masturbation can also lead to P.I.E.D. and other forms of sexual dysfunctions.
+Excessive pornographic consumption and masturbation can also lead to P.I.E.D. and other forms of sexual dysfunction.

 Compulsive sexual thoughts make one engage in risky and inappropriate behaviours.
 These might range from sending sexually provocative texts to exposing private parts to unsuspecting strangers.
 These often lead to repercussions later in their lives affecting socially and professionally.